Last Updated on March 13, 2022 by Dave Schoenbeck

 - Emphasize your extensive experience and the longevity of your business.
 If your product or service has been around for a while, it automatically has more value than a new product with no reputation.

-- Emphasize areas of your business outside of the product or service where you go above and beyond: customer service, product knowledge, etc. Value-based pricing strategies are about the experience in addition to the item itself.
+- Emphasize areas of your business outside the product or service where you go above and beyond customer service, product knowledge, etc. Value-based pricing strategies are about the experience in addition to the item itself.

-- Play up the ways that your product or service saves the customer time and effort.
+- Play up how your product or service saves the customer time and effort.

 - Add an irresistible, gutsy guarantee that takes pricing fear off the table